The Expert’s Guide to Brilliant SMS Marketing

 And while the difference between a marketing SMS cost and an OTP can be two-fold, it’s still marginal when compared to the possible gain on conversion or the possible fines and troubles associated with delivery malpractice.

 The addition of a link or keywords can also mean you need to send multi-part messages that are more expensive as well, so checking your content with the SMS Length Calculator is key.

 In addition to the cost per message possibly increasing, there are additional costs to two-way messaging, especially when shortcodes come into play.
 They are the most stable and easy to manage types of two-way messaging but by far the most expensive.
 So, the upside and conversion need to justify the investment.

-The easiest way to get in trouble with message length is not the words you use, but rather the characters you choose to put into the message.
 Since SMS works on the GSM alphabet, there is a certain list of characters you can use to deliver a 160-character message.
-Otherwise, you get 70 characters and the message turns into Unicode.
-Thus, a simple 160-character message that you intended to send as a singular message turns into a three-part message costing three times as much as a singular SMS (since each message part acts as a separate request).
+Otherwise, you get 70 characters and the message turns into a three-part Unicode that is sent in 3 sections.
 As such, the SMS Length Calculator Tool is invaluable in helping you make sure you get the most out of each message.

 Keep it structured

 Text messages are limited to 160 characters so it’s important to keep them clear and precise.
 There are a couple of variations to a standard SMS marketing structure, but this is how most follow:

 Make sure you cover as much of these aspects as you can while making sure you don’t overextend the content or drag in the message.

 Here’s one message covering all the points in 134 characters:

 Clean content and spelling